NEU-SNS/intl-iot/encryption/README.md

 - `ek_json` - The path to the intermediate JSON file.

 ## Output
 The script first runs TShark with the input pcap file.
-TShark decodes the pcap file and dumps the results in the JSON file.
-Analysis is performed on the JSON file, which produces the CSV file.
+TShark decodes the pcap file and dumps the results in the JSON file. `shrink_compute.py` then performs analysis on the JSON file, which produces the CSV file.